kodecocodes/i10t/other-ios10-topics/other-ios10-topics.markdown

 A new data source protocol — **UICollectionViewDataSourcePrefetching** — is responsible for prefetching.
 The protocol defines only two methods:

-- **collectionView(_:prefetchItemsAt:)**: You call this with an array of index paths representing data based on current scroll direction and speed.
+- **collectionView(_:prefetchItemsAt:)**: This method is passed index paths for cells to prefetch, based on current scroll direction and speed.
 The items are ordered from most urgent to least, based on when the collection view anticipates needing them.
-Data operations for the items in question should be kicked off here.
+Usually you will write code to kick off data operations for the items in question here.
 - **collectionView(_:cancelPrefetchingForItemsAt:)**: An optional method that triggers when you should cancel prefetch operations.
 It receives an array of index paths for items that the collection view once anticipated, but no longer needs.
 This might happen if the user changes scroll directions.

 For large data sources with content that is time consuming to prepare, implementing this protocol can have a dramatic impact on user experience.
 Of course, it isn’t magic — it simply takes advantage of down time and guesses what will be needed next.
 If a user starts scrolling very quickly, or resources become limited, prefetch requests will slow or stop.

->**Note**: Fret not, table view users! **UITableViewDataSourcePrefetching** works exactly like this, but for table view controllers.
-You can follow along here to learn how to use it, and then check out the API doc for table view syntax: [apple.co/2dkSDiw](http://apple.co/2dkSDiw)
+>**Note**: Fret not, table view users!
+If you are using a table view instead of a collection view, you can get similar behavior by implementing the **UITableViewDataSourcePrefetching** protocol.
+I recommend that you follow along here to learn the general idea behind prefetching, and then check out the API doc for table view specific syntax: [apple.co/2dkSDiw](http://apple.co/2dkSDiw)

 ### Implementing UICollectionViewDataSourcePrefetching